 Need More Game-Day Recipes?
 Check Out These Burrata and Bubbles Recipes.

 Shop This Post

 Burrata and Bubbles is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 - Sweese 1305 Porcelain Bowls with Handles – 20 Ounce for Soup, Cereal, Stew, Chill, Set of 4, White

 - Farberware Classic Stainless Steel 16-Quart Covered Stockpot

 This Colorado-style pork green chile is the perfect comfort food with its flavorful pork shoulder and spicy peppers.
 Eat as a stew or smother it on your favorite dish.

-½ bushel of roasted fresh green chiles or about 5–7 pounds of frozen green chiles, mild, medium or hot, depending on your preference
+½ bushel of roasted fresh green chiles (approximately 7 1/2 cups chopped chiles), mild, medium or hot, depending on your preference

 2 tablespoons olive oil